 Gifts that keep on giving

 Getting a Nintendo Switch fan a Christmas gift doesn't have to be expensive.
+Even some of the best Nintendo Switch games can be found at a good price during peak holiday shopping times.
 The best Switch stocking stuffers provide a mix of fun and functional add-ons to let players really enjoy the awesome console.
-If you don't know what they have or need, your best bet is to pick up a Nintendo eShop Gift Card (opens in new tab) since they can put it towards whatever game is on their wish list.
+If you don't know what they have or need, your best bet is to pick up a Nintendo eShop Gift Card since they can put it towards whatever game is on their wish list.

 A Nintendo Switch Online 3-Month Individual Membership is another great choice since it's needed to use the multiplayer features of some of the most popular games on the system and plenty of classic games come with Nintendo Switch Online.
 If you know someone who just got a new Switch, you can also outfit them with an Orzly Carry Case to keep it safe.
 Whichever of these Switch stocking stuffers you pick up, they're sure to be appreciated.

 Master your iPhone in minutes

 iMore offers spot-on advice and guidance from our team of experts, with decades of Apple device experience to lean on.
 Learn more with iMore!

 Gaming aficionado Rebecca Spear is iMore's dedicated gaming editor with a focus on Nintendo Switch and iOS gaming.
 You’ll never catch her without her Switch or her iPad Air handy.
 If you’ve got a question about Pokémon, The Legend of Zelda, or just about any other Nintendo series check out her guides to help you out.
 Rebecca has written thousands of articles in the last six years including hundreds of extensive gaming guides, previews, and reviews for both Switch and Apple Arcade.
 She also loves checking out new gaming accessories like iPhone controllers and has her ear to the ground when it comes to covering the next big trend.